Ground: Newton Abbot Recreation Ground

 Location: Newton Abbot, Devon

-My fifth stadium of 2018 was on Thursday 29th March at the Recreation Ground in Newton Abbot, Devon.
+My fifth new ground of 2018 was on Thursday 29th March at the Recreation Ground in Newton Abbot, Devon.
 The match was Newton Abbot Spurs vs. Teignmouth in the South West Peninsula League Division One East.

 The football arena forms part of a sports complex known as the Recreation Ground which is close to Newton Abbot town centre.
 The rest of the site includes squash and tennis courts and a cricket field bordering the southern side of the football pitch.
 The remaining sides see the ground next to flats to the north, a layer of trees and a technical college to the west and the car park and the River Lemon to the east.
 With its central location the venue is less than half a mile from the town railway station and has been home to the club since 1947.